 To enable capital profits to be distributed by way of dividends, the Company revoked its status as an investment company as defined in section 833 of the Companies Act 2006 ("the Companies Act") on 19 December 2007.
 The Company does not intend to re-apply for such status.

-Information on likely developments in the business are referred to in the Chairman's Statement on page 3 and the Strategic Report on page 20.
+Information on likely developments in the business are referred to in the Chairman's Statement on pages 2 to 3 and in the Investment Adviser's Review on page 4.

 Share capital